Frequently Asked Questions about mIRC

 Return to the table of contents.

 Distribution - mIRC is spread over the world by advanced distribution schemes of primary and mirror FTP sites, which makes it available from hundreds of places all over the world.
 The most up-to-date list of places where you can get mIRC is the download page on the mIRC Homepages...
 You could also join the IRC channel #mIRC to get the latest version or to ask all remaining questions...
-(But: be very sure this FAQ doesn't answer your question)
+(But: be very sure this FAQ does not answer your question)

 Registration - mIRC is a shareware program.
 This system of distributing programs, as shareware, shows the true spirit of the Internet.
 You can download mIRC for free and give it a try.
 If during or after the evaluation period you decide to continue to use mIRC, you're asked to pay a small registration fee.
 This will allow us to go on developing and supporting mIRC.